 Day 5 — Yellowstone/Big Sky, Montana

 After visiting the whimsical Fountain Paint Pots, say goodbye to Yellowstone, leaving through West Yellowstone gate.
 Travel to the Gallatin Canyon—near Big Sky, Montana—and settle into a comfortable log cabin lodge.
-Set off this afternoon on a sleigh ride through the snowy countryside, and then celebrate your winter adventure in Yellowstone at a farewell dinner.
-320 Guest Ranch (B,L,D)
+This evening celebrate your winter adventure in Yellowstone at a farewell dinner.